A little goes a long way

 Potential allergens: If retinol tends to irritate your skin, steer clear

 Byrdie Clean?: No

 Price: $17-25 depending on the retailer

 About the brand: RoC is a brand that makes retinol-based products and has their scientists investigate up to 1,000 ingredients before arriving at the formula that actually ends up in their products.
 Each product is rigorously tested to determine safety and effectiveness.

 About My Skin: Fair and acne-prone (these days)

 While my arms and legs get tan, my face is another story.
 The sun makes it burn up or brings out my freckles.
 As mentioned, it's also showing some signs of aging, mostly in the form of fine lines around my eyes and mouth, and a few on my forehead.

 And as of the last 18 months (ever since my daughter was born), I get some pretty reliable hormonal acne that pops up at the same time every month—a week or so before my period.
 My dermatologist recommended retinol to help with it, which was another reason I was so excited to try this night cream.

 The Feel: Light (and smells great)

-Because retinol is considered a harsher product, I expected this to feel heavy, but it was surprisingly light (and smelled amazing).
+Because retinol is considered a harsher product and can cause irritation, flaking, and dryness, I expected this to feel heavy, but it was surprisingly light (and smelled amazing).
 It's important not to overdo it with retinol, though, so I applied a few dots to different areas of my face and rubbed it in.
 I imagine if I’d treated it like a moisturizer, it would have started to feel very heavy very quickly (and probably produce a bad reaction).